kyr0/turbo-hybrid-astro-on-vercel/README.md

 Demo site: https://turbo-hybrid-astro-on-vercel.vercel.app/

-TODO: HMR connect per page type, not all to SSR (currently SSG pages have no HMR)

 Currently, Astro doesn't support a `hybrid` mode for a Astro projects `output`.
 You can either opt-in for `server` or `static`.
 Both have their own pro's and con's.
 However, a Next.js-like hybrid project configurable is desirable, as you might want